Sign Up

 🔗Nyoongar Outreach Services

-Nyoongar Outreach Services is a not‑for‑profit team of eight case workers supporting Noongar youth at risk on the streets of Northbridge every day.
 During Maar Koodjal, we’re hosting a donation drive to collect essential items and achievement gifts that help meet daily needs and celebrate progress through community support.

 We’re collecting good‑quality second‑hand or new essentials, including mobile phones and chargers, school backpacks and stationery, teen‑appropriate trainers, art and creative supplies, makeup and grooming items, EarPods or Bluetooth speakers, hair styling tools, men’s toiletries, gift cards, non‑perishable snacks and drinks, and unisex hoodies or sweatwear.